 ||verbose output (number of bytes transferred, performance, etc.)|

 ||number of parallel data connections

 |Note: For extremely large files or with high network traffic, you may wish to change the number of parallel streams to 2 and the buffer size to 4MB.|

-On Nautilus, copying single file from Nautilus to Darter:
+On Beacon, copying single file from Beacon to Stampede:

 UberFTPUberFTP is an interactive GridFTP client with syntax similar to sftp.
 Like globus-url-copy, it also requires a GSI proxy certificate (set up through the globus module).
 On Darter, UberFTP is included within the globus module.
 On Nautilus, you must load UberFTP as a separate module: